Mary Kostakidis: The "Face of SBS"

-Kostakidis joined SBS as part of the original management team in September 1980 and worked to set up the Subtitling Unit where she helped to develop its policy and training programme and recruited linguists.
-She became Director of Programme Preparation where she was involved in developing policies of censorship and classification and the children's programming policy.
+Kostakidis joined SBS as part of the original management team in September 1980 and worked on the development of the Subtitling Unit, its policy, recruitment and training programme.
+She went on to become Director of Programme Preparation overseeing Subtitling, Censorship and Classification, and a Post Production Unit.
+In this role she was responsible for the development of censorship and classification and children's programming policies.

-Kostakidis was moved from subtitling to help create and to host SBS's flagship evening news service, where her more diverse background and multilingual capabilities changed the face of the organisation.
-She began reading SBS's weekend news bulletins in 1986 and in 1988 became SBS Television's weeknight news presenter.
-She was described as an important figure at SBS for 20 years "because she was an intelligent professional with a warm personality who capably took viewers through the world events of the day".
+Kostakidis moved from Management to anchor SBS's flagship evening news in 1988 after presenting the weekend bulletin for 18 months.

 In 1994, she hosted the prime time interview program, The Talk Show.
 Her guests included Paul Keating, John Laws, Cheryl Kernot, Imran Khan, Betty Friedan and Don Dunstan.

-After being known as "the face of SBS News" for many years, in her final year she only co-hosted the main SBS World News at 6.30 pm weekdays with Stan Grant.
+After being known as "the face of SBS News" for many years, in her final year she co-hosted the main SBS World News at 6.30 pm weekdays with Stan Grant.

 Walk-out and legal action

-In August 2007, Kostakidis walked out of the SBS newsroom, furious at changes to the news bulletin, which she believed undermined SBS standards.
+In August 2007, Kostakidis walked out of the SBS newsroom over changes she believed undermined SBS standards and over what she claimed was a breach of contract.
 According to authors Ien Ang, Gay Hawkins and Lamia Dabboussy, Kostakidis was unhappy with "the introduction of advertisements within [news] programs," and her departure "was clearly a big blow to SBS, and signalled for many that the multicultural broadcaster had lost its way."

 On 5 October 2007, Kostakidis lodged a statement of claim in the Federal Court of Australia, alleging a breach of contract and contravention of the Trade Practices Act 1975 on the part of SBS.
-She alleged that she had been bullied by fellow presenter Stan Grant and had been "intimidated and bullied" by SBS managing director Shaun Brown, who was striving for SBS to reach a wider audience and to increase revenue.
-Kostakidis said she was not consulted by SBS when it replaced her with Grant as principal news reader and interviewer for the World News Australia programme at the start of 2007.
+She alleged that she had been bullied by fellow presenter Stan Grant and had been "intimidated and bullied" by SBS managing director Shaun Brown, who was driving change at SBS he believed would result in a wider audience reach and increased revenue.
 She was represented in court by prominent Melbourne lawyer, Julian Burnside.

 The matter was settled out of court.
 On 23 November 2007, SBS and Kostakidis were reported to have reached an "amicable settlement".
 The financial details of the settlement were not disclosed.